tannerwride/dynamic-config-example/README.md

 ### Add setup Key

 Once the project has dynamic config enabled, your static config.yml will continue to work as normal.
-This feature will not be used until you add the key 'setup' with a value of 'true'.
+This feature will not be used until you add the key `setup` with a value of `true`.